mibuthu/wp-comment-guestbook/src/readme.txt

 * fixed readme

 = 0.6.0 (2014-02-22) =
-* Splitted admin page in about and settings page
+* Split admin page in about and settings page
 * Moved settings page to "Settings"
 * Rearranged settings sections
 * Added some options to change the comment form